smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifWebApplication/rifFrontEnd.md

 issues with the ICD10 codes (we cannot distribute this on github).
 ICD 9 and 10 are the only services available; more taxonomies are planned to be incorporated.
 This dialog can now handle multiple covariates and in future could use set lists of ICD codes and support multiple investigations.
 The taxonomy list is a ui-grid table.
-UI-grid now supports "hierarchial" rows (in beta) and so the display could be improved to show a hierarchy:
+UI-grid now supports "hierarchial" rows (in beta) and so the display could be improved to show a hierarchy, e.g. for *C34*:

-* C: All malignant cancers
+* C: All malignant neoplasms
-  * C3:
+  * C30-C39: Malignant neoplasms of respiratory and intrathoracic organs
+    * C30: Malignant neoplasm of nasal cavity and middle ear
+    * C31: Malignant neoplasm of accessory sinuses
+    * C32: Malignant neoplasm of larynx
-    * C33:
+    * C33: Malignant neoplasm of trachea
+    * C34: Malignant neoplasm of bronchus and lung
-      * C341:
+      * C34.0: Main bronchus
+	  * C34.1: Upper lobe, bronchus or lung
+	  * C34.2: Middle lobe, bronchus or lung
+	  * C34.3: Lower lobe, bronchus or lung
+	  * C34.8: Overlapping lesion of bronchus and lung
+	  * C34.9: Bronchus or lung, unspecified
+    * C37: Malignant neoplasm of thymus
+    * C38: Malignant neoplasm of heart, mediastinum and pleura
+    * C39: Malignant neoplasm of other and ill-defined sites in the respiratory system and intrathoracic organs

 Again, several calls are made to the middle ware (in **rifc-dsub-params**) to fill the drop-downs and results are saved in **rifs-dsub-paramstate** for submission.
 This part of the front-end will probably need the most